dipu989/Code-Repo/README.md

-# HackerEarth-Solutions
+# Code-Repo

 Hii There!

-This repo contains solutions of HackerEarth's Questions, implemented by [me](https://www.hackerearth.com/@shantnu3) All the codes were successfully executed.(Not necessarily in best time)
+This repo contains solutions of HackerEarth's Questions,GeeksforGeeks practice section solutions implemented by [me(Hacker Earth)](https://www.hackerearth.com/@shantnu3) and [me(GeeksforGeeks)](https://auth.geeksforgeeks.org/user/ShantnuKumar/practice/)

+All the codes were successfully executed.(Not necessarily in best time)